 6.1.1 To this end, a bank will have its own internal audit department with an independent position within the bank.
-The head of the internal audit department will report to the chairman of the executive board and also have a direct reporting line to the chairman of the Supervisory Board's audit committee.
+The head of the internal audit department will report to the chairman of the executive board and also have a direct reporting line to the chairman of the supervisory board's audit committee.

 The GAD has an independent position within LeasePlan.
-To provide for the independence of the Group Audit Department, the SCVP Audit reports to the Chief Executive Officer (CEO).
-Through the Internal Audit Meeting (IAM), the SCVP Audit can communicate findings to all members of the Managing Board.
-The SCVP Audit participates in all Audit Committee meetings and in addition, the SCVP Audit will have at least bi-annually (and if necessary on an ad hoc basis) a meeting with the chairman of the Audit Committee.
+To provide for the independence of the Group Audit Department, the SVP Audit reports to the Chief Executive Officer (CEO).
+Through the Internal Audit Meeting (IAM), the SVP Audit can communicate findings to all members of the Managing Board.
+The SVP Audit participates in all Audit Committee meetings and in addition, the SVP Audit will have at least bi-annually (and if necessary on an ad hoc basis) a meeting with the Chair of the Audit Committee.

-6.2 The internal audit department, external auditor and Supervisory Board's audit committee will consult periodically.
+6.2 The internal audit department, external auditor and supervisory board's audit committee will consult periodically.